wese3112/eecalpy/README.md

 =====================

-The *Electrical Engineering Calculations for Python* module is a collection of classes for simple to complex electrical calculations.
+The *Electrical Engineering Calculations for Python* module is a collection of classes for simple to complex electrical calculations, with a special focus on handling tolerances.

 Installation
 ------------